nismod/open-gira/config/arc_cluster/README.md

 FileNotFoundError: [Errno 2] No such file or directory: 'osmium'
 ```

-In particular, here, the FileNotFoundError says that the job runner couldn't find osmium, which is needed to run this rule.
+In particular, here, the `FileNotFoundError` says that the job runner couldn't find `osmium`, which is needed to run this rule.